The Journey / Def Leppard 2018 Tour: A Tale of the Tape

 CURRENT LINEUP

-Journey: Jonathan Cain (keyboards), Arnel Pineda (vocals), Neal Schon (guitar), Steve Smith (drums), Ross Valory (bass)
+Journey: Neal Schon (guitar), Jonathan Cain (keyboards), Arnel Pineda (vocals), Steve Smith (drums), Ross Valory (bass)

 Def Leppard: Rick Allen (drums), Vivian Campbell (guitar), Phil Collen (guitar), Joe Elliott (vocals), Rick Savage (bass)

 Since 2015, Journey have been touring with their lineup that recorded their classic Escape and Frontiers albums – with the exception of vocalist Steve Perry, who left for the second time in 1998.
-Arnel Pineda has been their singer since 2007.
+Arnel Pineda has been their singer since Schon discovered him in 2007.

 Over the years, Def Leppard have weathered through many tragedies, most famously the death of guitarist Steve Clark and Rick Allen losing his arm in a car crash.
 But remarkably, Allen remained in the group.
 Their lineup has been the same since the 1992 arrival of Vivian Campbell, who himself has endured a bout with Hodgkins' lymphona in recent years.